mohithbuilds/portfolio/apps/portfolio/src/posts/terminal-setup.md

 - **Fuzzy History Search with FZF:** Standard shell history (`Ctrl+R`) is good, but fuzzy searching is a game-changer.
 I use `fzf` to provide an interactive, filterable list of my entire command history.
 I can just type a few disconnected parts of the command I'm looking for, and `fzf` finds it instantly.
 It feels like my shell is reading my mind.

-### At Home in Neovim (nvim)
+## At Home in Neovim

 <figure>
 <img src="/images/blogs/nvim.png" alt="Neovim Live Grep">
 <figcaption style="text-align: center;">Neovim in action, demonstrating the fuzzy live grep feature provided by Telescope.nvim.</figcaption>
 </figure>

 At the heart of my workflow is my code editor, **Neovim**.
 My setup is managed by `lazy.nvim`, a modern plugin manager that makes it easy to declare and configure plugins in Lua.
 The configuration is broken down into small, manageable files for each plugin, which keeps things tidy.

-Here are some of the key players in my setup:
+Here are some of the key players in my setup.

+### Core Experience & UI
-- **Core Experience:** `which-key.lua` is a lifesaver, popping up a list of available keymaps so I never get lost.
+`which-key.lua` is a lifesaver, popping up a list of available keymaps so I never get lost.
 The overall look is handled by a custom colorscheme, and my status line is powered by the excellent `lualine.nvim`.

-- **File Navigation & Fuzzy Finding:** Instead of a traditional file tree, I use `oil.nvim`, which turns directories into regular buffers that you can edit and navigate like any other file.
+### File Navigation & Fuzzy Finding
+Instead of a traditional file tree, I use `oil.nvim`, which turns directories into regular buffers that you can edit and navigate like any other file.
 For finding anything else, `telescope.nvim` is the star of the show, providing an incredibly fast fuzzy search for files, buffers, text, and more.

+### Code Intelligence & LSP
-- **Coding & LSP:** For code intelligence, `mason.lua` and `lspconfig.lua` work together to automatically install and configure language servers.
+For code intelligence, `mason.lua` and `lspconfig.lua` work together to automatically install and configure language servers.
 This provides essential IDE features like go-to-definition and inline diagnostics. `nvim-treesitter` ensures rich, accurate syntax highlighting, while `nvim-cmp` handles powerful autocompletion.

+### Git Integration
-- **Git Integration:** For quick git operations, I use `lazygit.lua` which provides a full terminal UI for staging, committing, and managing my git workflow without leaving the editor.
+For quick git operations, I use `lazygit.lua` which provides a full terminal UI for staging, committing, and managing my git workflow without leaving the editor.
 <figure>
   <img src="/images/blogs/lazygit.png" alt="Lazygit Interface">
   <figcaption style="text-align: center;">The Lazygit terminal UI running inside Neovim, a powerful way to manage Git operations without leaving the editor.</figcaption>
 </figure>

+## Final Thoughts

 ### Further Exploration